Infinera: Business strategy

 The company's business strategy has been based upon introducing of leading edge speeds, initially with 10 Gb/second, and as of 2013, 100 Gb/second and 500 Gb/second based upon Superchannels (or combining channels).
 These higher speed offerings are referred to as coherent super-channels.
 These higher level speeds are enabled by the use of photonic integrated circuits (PIC) which combine digital circuitry and photonic circuitry in a hybrid multi-layer (3-D) component.

 Real time virtualization of bandwidth represents a relatively new capability in optical transport networks.
 Previously, engineers would have to physically reconfigure equipment to provide for reallocation of bandwidth to different customers channels or services.
 Provisioning is exceptionally fast with PIC and virtualization.

 Operations

 As of July 2018, the company has its own fab in Sunnyvale, with component packaging occurring in Allentown, Pennsylvania, plus the former Transmode facility in Stockholm.
 For many of its products, Infinera designs and manufactures in-house the photonic integrated circuits (PICs), the ASIC chips, and the hardware and software systems, including operating and management systems and software-defined network (SDN) software to extend network virtualization into the optical layer.
 The company refers to its combined component development, product development and system manufacturing as vertically integrated.

 The company announced in 2019, that it is moving its headquarters from Sunnyvale to San Jose.
 However, it plans to continue operating its fab from the Sunnyvale facility.

-Customers

-Customers include Tier 1 domestic carriers, Tier 1 international carriers, MSO/cable operators, Internet content providers, incumbent carriers, research/education/government, and wholesale bandwidth providers.
+In 2026, the company purchased a manufacturing site in San Jose for $27 million.